Time-Hu/posts/officiallyOpenSourced.md

-EMQ officially release HStreamDB under an open license
+# EMQ officially release HStreamDB under an open license

 ## Intro

 To better address the needs for real-time streaming data storage and processing in various businesses, we (EMQ) have been searching for an optimal system and architecture.

-We presented a brand new concept in the previous post ["When Database Meets Stream Computing: The Birth of Stream Database!"](https://www.emqx.io/blog/birth-of-streaming-database) - "Stream Database" - a new database category. **In today's article, we will introduce HStreamDB, a Stream Database currently being developed by the Haskell Team from EMQ**.
+We presented a brand new concept in the previous post ["When Database Meets Stream Computing: The Birth of Stream Database!"](https://www.emqx.io/blog/birth-of-streaming-database) - "Stream Database" - a new database category. **In the article today, we will introduce HStreamDB, a Stream Database currently being developed by the Haskell Team from EMQ**.
 Comparing it with the existing unstructured streaming solutions, we believe that [Stream Database pioneered by HStreamDB](http://hstream.io/) will be the best choice in the era of real-time data processing.
 Also that it will become the core infrastructure of software systems in the future.

 ## HStream Stream Database Overview

  **HStreamDB is a stream database designed for streaming data, with complete lifecycle management for accessing, storing, processing, and distributing large-scale real-time data streams**.
 It uses standard SQL (and its stream extensions) as the primary interface language, with real-time as the main feature, and aims to simplify the operation and management of data streams and the development of real-time applications.

 The figure below shows the overall architecture of HStreamDB.
 A single HStreamDB node consists of two core components, HStream Server (HSQL) and HStream Storage (HStorage).
 And an HStream cluster consists of several peer-to-peer HStreamDB nodes.
 Clients can connect to any HStreamDB node in the cluster and perform stream processing and analysis through your familiar SQL language.